shifty21/CDS/README.md

-# CDS
+# Golang Parallelization

-This repo contains golang optimized codebase for himeno benchmark and amd
+This repo contains golang optimized codebase for himeno benchmark and amd.
+The code uses golang channels for launching routines to parallelize the code.